ENTREPRENEURSHIP EDUCATION EMPOWERS EVERYONE

-The Close School is one of a very small number of freestanding schools of entrepreneurship in the nation.
-Building on an outstanding foundation of curriculum, programming, and thought leadership at Drexel, the Close School is the engine driving the expanded culture of entrepreneurship envisioned by the University’s strategic plan.
+The Close School is the nation's first freestanding school of entrepreneurship to offer degrees.
+Building on an outstanding foundation of curriculum, programming and thought leadership at Drexel, the Close School is the engine driving the expanded culture of entrepreneurship envisioned by the University’s strategic plan.

-Drexel students can benefit from several Close School programs, including an Entrepreneurship Living-Learning Community, where like-minded students live in a residential environment dedicated to entrepreneurship programming; Entrepreneurial Co-ops, offering mentoring and financial support to students who spend a co-op period working in their own business; and a "Launch It" course that provides students with guidance and seed money to "de-risk" their own business model.
+Drexel students can benefit from several Close School programs, including Entrepreneurial Co-ops, offering mentoring and financial support to students who spend a co-op period working in their own business; and a "Launch It!" course that provides students with guidance and seed money to "de-risk" their own business model.